 The inflorescence is a tall raceme, sometimes 8 to 10 inches long, and containing the flowers that open from the bottom of the raceme first.

-The flowers of this orchid are not showy, being greenish or greenish-yellow, with up to 40 per plant, all stalkless, but each subtended by an erect green bract.
+The flowers of this orchid are not showy, being greenish or greenish-yellow, with up to 40 per plant, all stalkless, each subtended by an erect green bract.
 There are 3 sepals and 3 petals.
 Each flower has a hood on top formed by a sepal and two petals that are tucked in under the sepal.
 Below the hood, two yellow-green sepals spread out laterally and then a lower lip, the lance-shaped third petal, projects forward between them.
 You can see in the large photo below (at the top of the raceme) that, when just opening, this lower lip is flexed upward and touches the upper hood.
 None of the petals or sepals are fringed.
-This plant usually self-pollinates by the pollinia, which is housed at the inner top of the hood, rotating forward and downward making contact with the stigma, or else the pollen masses of the pollinia dissociate and fall to the stigma.
-Flowers in the Minnesota are scentless, but plants in northern regions of North America may have scent.
+This plant usually self-pollinates by the pollinia (discreet pollen masses, 2 in this species), which is housed at the inner top of the hood, rotating forward and downward making contact with the stigma, or else the pollen masses of the pollinia dissociate and fall to the stigma.
+Flowers in the Minnesota are scentless, but plants in more northern regions of North America may have scent.

 Seed: Seeds form in an erect capsule.

 Habitat: The habitat is bogs and wet meadows and moist woods, but it grows best in full sun.
 Northern Green Orchid has one of the most extensive ranges of any orchid.